Developer Guide

 Enhance the unique identifier of a

-.
+Person.
 We understand that this may interfere with order put command.
-This would also entail the inclusion of a phone number field when using theput
+This would also entail the inclusion of a phone number field when using theputcommand. -

 Being able to edit/delete order history of a customer